 - Apply to Concordia University

-- Submit and DSS Accommodation Intake and Release Form and disability documentation
+- Submit an Accommodation Request Form (PDF) and disability documentation

 - Respond to requests for information from DSS